Amitro123/Social-Pulse/README.md

 # Social Pulse (SentimentPulse)

-Real-time dashboard for collecting, analyzing, and responding to public sentiment using AI and manual workflows.
+Real-time dashboard to collect, analyze, and respond to public sentiment about Taboola and Realize using AI and manual workflows.
+It features a complete pipeline: data collection, LLM-based analysis, statistics aggregation, and dashboard-driven actions with persistent campaigns and replies in SQLite.

-This prototype implements a full loop: collect public mentions, analyze with an LLM, aggregate stats, and take actions from the dashboard while persisting campaigns and replies in a SQLite DB.
-It currently supports the Taboola and Realize entities.

 ## Project Overview
 - Dynamic statistics are computed live from backend mentions.